 ATTN: Database Services Volunteer Coordinator

 Volunteers help create content for AmericanAncestors.org, with support from the Web team.
 Digitization of images (scanning and Photoshop editing) is done at the Boston location, but database projects can be done either onsite or from home.
 Volunteers work from handwritten or text documents, extracting information into a spreadsheet, or assist with proofreading the data.
 The Web team provides training; however, volunteers must possess a basic knowledge of Microsoft Excel.
-Two current projects involve the scanning and indexing of the Catholic Archdiocese of Boston church records and the fifth generation of Mayflower descendants.
-These descendants are drawn from Mayflower Families Through Five Generations, often referred to as the "Silver Books."
+Two current projects involve the scanning and indexing of the Catholic Archdiocese of Boston church records and the Register.
 This is a great, “hands-on” way to learn the process of transferring printed material to the Internet.
 Students may inquire about internship opportunities.